Compiler optimization modes

 Compile time differences between o0/o1 and o3

 Models typically compile more slowly with o3 than with o0 or o1 because o3 uses the full graph optimization scope.
 In contrast, both o0 and o1 have limited optimization scopes and are able to leverage tools in our compiler that fold identical scopes together.
-That means repeated elements do not have to be processed again and again.
+That means repeated elements do not have to be processed again and again. |

-With o1, the compile detects the MHA’s pattern of operators 32 times (once in each encoder layer) and then folds them together into a single operator fusion group.
+With o1, the compiler detects the MHA’s pattern of operators 32 times (once in each encoder layer) and then folds them together into a single operator fusion group.
 Now, instead of applying optimizations and transformations directly on these operators in-situ on the original graph, the compiler applies them to this folded operator fusion group to essentially do the same thing on all 32 instances of the operator pattern at once.

 Operator fusion example